MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-clients.md

 | Android/Chrome OS | [Connect to Remote Desktop Services and remote PCs with the Remote Desktop client for Android and Chrome OS](remote-desktop-android.md) | [What's new](android-whatsnew.md) |
 | Microsoft Store | [Connect to Remote Desktop Services and remote PCs with the Remote Desktop client for Windows (Microsoft Store)](windows.md) | [What's new](windows-whatsnew.md) |

-## Connect to your remote PC
+## Connecting to your remote PC

-Before you connect to your remote PC, you'll need to enable Remote Desktop on it.
+Before you can connect to your remote PC, you'll need to enable Remote Desktop on it.
 For more information, see [Enable Remote Desktop on your PC](remote-desktop-allow-access.md).